Abhay5855/Mission-frontend/README.md

 password(at least 8 characters)
 re-password(password and re-password same) show error message in the alert box!
+- optimize the performance of a React app that displayed a large list of data, and the interviewer wanted me to explain the most efficient approach to rendering the lists.

 ## DSA
 - Sum of digits at even places of a number.